mikecamilleri/tilde/docs/0-general-requirements-and-architecture.md

 Rules are used to determine what the Desired State should be based on the Current State.

-### Automation Engine
+### Automation Factory

-Using rules, the Automation Engine will set the layers of Desired State based on the current State.
+Using rules, the Automation Factory will set the layers of Desired State based on the current State.

 ## Automation Data Flow